2023-07-22 02:48:39

 If there was a magical quality to Mr. Bennett’s life, as suggested by David Evanier in a glowing 2011 biography, “All the Things You Are: The Life of Tony Bennett,” it is encapsulated by a story Mr. Bennett told to Whitney Balliett in 1974.

-“I like the funny things in life that could only happen to me now,” he said.
-“Once, when I was singing Kurt Weill’s ‘Lost in the Stars’ in the Hollywood Bowl with Basie’s band and Buddy Rich on drums, a shooting star went falling through the sky right over my head and everyone was talking about it, and the next morning the phone rang and it was Ray Charles, who I’d never met, calling from New York.
+“I like the funny things in life that might only happen to me now,” he said.
+“Once, when I was singing Kurt Weill’s ‘Lost in the Stars’ in the Hollywood Bowl with Basie’s band and Buddy Rich on drums, a shooting star went falling through the sky right over my head and everyone was talking regarding it, and the next morning the phone rang and it was Ray Charles, who I’d never met, calling from New York.
 He said, ‘Hey, Tony, how’d you do that, man?’ and hung up.”

 1689996425